hrefjeff/k8s/common-stuff/killercoda/download-files.md

 # KillerCoda Tricks

+# Current ways of doing thigs

+## Download files from killercoda

+* Open the editor tab
+* Right click the file you want to download, and download it

+# Old ways of doing things

 ## Expose a service that will allow you to download a file from killercoda

 You can use a simple HTTP server, such as `nginx`, to serve the file